5 anti-ageing tips

 Getting enough essential nutrients and healthy fats can help to protect your skin and general health.
 Here’s some foods that care for your skin from the inside out:

-Seaweed is packed with natural skin care benefits.
-It contains a wealth of vitamins and minerals that are uncommon in other foods.
+Seaweed: Packed with natural skin care benefits, seaweed contains a wealth of vitamins and minerals that are uncommon in other foods.
 Because of its natural anti-inflammatory properties, seaweed may help to reduce any redness and swelling in the skin.

 One sheet of nori contains the same amount of Omega 3’s as two avocados!
 It is also a good source of vitamin C. The fibre and sugars in seaweed feed the bacteria in your gut and increase the growth of ‘good’ bacteria.
 Plus, the iodine in seaweed can help to regulate the metabolism.

-Omega 3’s are good fats that help the skin retain moisture and consequently reduce the development of lines and wrinkles.
+- Omega 3 fatty acids: These 'good fats' help the skin retain moisture and consequently reduce the development of lines and wrinkles.
 You can find Omega 3’s in nuts and seeds, salmon, avocados, and flaxseed oil.